 - Reckless Driving

+Not using a signal to indicate a turn, sudden braking, and more—a lot of these offenses can be attributed to reckless driving.
+According to Driver Knowledge, approximately one in three accidents resulting in death is caused by reckless driving.
 Reckless driving can wreck you in more ways than one.
-Avoid car-to-car altercations (road rage), always wear your seatbelt, and report any dangerous driving you witness.
+Make sure to avoid car-to-car altercations (road rage), always wear your seatbelt, and report any dangerous driving you witness.

 - Distracted Driving

-Texting, talking on the phone or with others in the car, looking for a great song on the radio: it all counts as distracted driving, as does anything else that takes your attention away from driving safely.
+Texting, talking on the phone, chatting with others in the car, looking for a great song on the radio: it all counts as distracted driving, as does anything else that takes your attention away from driving safely.

-More than 3,400 people died as a result of distracted driving in 2016 alone, reports NHTSA.
+2,841 people died as a result of distracted driving in 2018 alone, reports the NHTSA.
 You’ve likely seen ads, signs, and even traffic stops designed to curb this growing danger.
 Make sure you don’t contribute to it.
-Remain focused on the road at all times — stay off your phone.
+Remain focused on the road at all times — stay off your phone, don’t eat or drink behind the wheel, and let your passengers handle the music.

 - Running a Red Light

-More than 700 people die each year as the result of red-light running crashes, reports American Traffic Solutions.
+In 2017, 939 people (a 10 year high) were killed due to a driver ignoring a red stoplight, according to a 2019 report from AAA.
 Following traffic signals is one of the simplest, but most effective ways to reduce accidents, which might be why “failure to stop” is one of the priciest tickets you can get.
-Help avoid one of these tickets by slowing down, not speeding up when you approach a yellow light.
+Help avoid one of these tickets by slowing down, not speeding up, when you approach a yellow light.

 At Direct Auto Insurance, we know it can be hard to maintain a perfect driving or insurance record.
 No one is perfect!
 That’s we work hard to help all drivers find affordable car insurance, even if they’ve been dropped from their insurance in the past for having too many traffic violations.
 Call 1-877-GO-DIRECT (1-877-463-4732) or come into a Direct Auto location near you to learn more!